ppannuto/patpannuto.com/classes/2020/fall/cse141/index.md

 The registrar has assigned: `CSE 141 A00 and B00: Common Final, 12/12/20, 11:30 AM - 2:29 PM` as the final exam time slot for this course.

+Again, we recognize that students may be attending class from all around the world.
+For this reason, we will offer the final as a three hour exam to be completed any time in a twelve hour window.

+We will offer the final from 8am&ndash;8pm on Saturday, December 12th.
+We will convert the class period on Friday, December 11th to a review session open to both sections.

-> ##### _Tentative_ plans
+> ##### The final exam _will be_ on Saturday
 >
-> Again, we recognize that students may be attending class from all around the world.
-> For this reason, the current thinking is to offer a two hour exam to be completed any time in a twelve hour window.
+> We recognize that Saturday can be a challenging day for some people to block off time, however, we also need to respect that folks have exams in other courses and the purpose of a harmonized exam schedule is to not conflict with those exams.
 >
-> We will update with final plans and times once we are able.

-##### The final exam _will be_ on Saturday

-We recognize that Saturday can be a challenging day for some people to block off time, however, we also need to respect that folks have exams in other courses and the purpose of a harmonized exam schedule is to not conflict with those exams.

-If you absolutely cannot make Saturday work, please contact Pat directly **before November 1**.
+> If you absolutely cannot make Saturday work, please contact Pat directly **before November&nbsp;1**.

 #### Final Grades